Consultants review an audit report prior to a finance committee meeting

 Keeping up with increased operating expenses and declining cash reserves and revenues while at the same time replacing aging infrastructure and adopting new technologies is a challenge for utilities that requires effective multiyear financial and capital planning.
 Financial planning related to capital planning is even more important bearing in mind the economic impact of the recent significant expense and project cost increases may have had on a utility, which likely resulted in lower cash balances and reduced revenues available for operations and capital projects.

-In this article, originally published in the Ohio Water Environment Association's Buckeye Bulletin, Partner Doug Baldessari highlights the role and advantages of multiyear financial and capital planning for utilities as well as optimal methods for financing capital projects in the face pandemic and inflation-driven challenges.
+In this article, originally published in the Ohio Water Environment Association's Buckeye Bulletin, Principal Doug Baldessari highlights the role and advantages of multiyear financial and capital planning for utilities as well as optimal methods for financing capital projects in the face pandemic and inflation-driven challenges.

 Baker Tilly Municipal Advisors, LLC is a registered municipal advisor and controlled subsidiary of Baker Tilly Advisory Group, LP.
 Baker Tilly Advisory Group, LP and Baker Tilly US, LLP, trading as Baker Tilly, operate under an alternative practice structure and are members of the global network of Baker Tilly International Ltd., the members of which are separate and independent legal entities.
 Baker Tilly US, LLP is a licensed CPA firm and provides assurance services to its clients.
 Baker Tilly Advisory Group, LP and its subsidiary entities provide tax and consulting services to their clients and are not licensed CPA firms. ©2024 Baker Tilly Municipal Advisors, LLC